EJSRobinson/ME40343-2021-Elliot-Robinson/README.md

 ## Unused-old

 This folder contains code which is not useful for solving the BEMT optimisation problem.
 Code in here was either used to plot result for the report based on this study, or for experimentation while the code was being written.
-As such, it is unlikely any user will find this of interest
+As such, it is unlikely any user will find this of interest.